kallaballa/Templeton/README.md

 # Templeton
-Render a mustache or glasses over an image of a face
+Automatically render a mustache or glasses over an image of a face

 ## Build